 STANDARD AREA INDICATOR INDICATOR INSIGHT

 PROBLEM MPS.PS.1 Make sense of Make meaning of a problem and use

 SOLVING problems and persevere in prior knowledge as an entry point to

 solving them strategically. begin, plan, and choose a solution

 pathway including acting out, making a

 model, or using reasoning strategies.

 Look for another solution strategy

 when the solution approach tried does

-not make sense or does not result in a
+not make sense or does not result in a reasonable answer.

-reasonable answer.

-Make sense of the world by comparing

-and ordering objects by their attributes.
+Make sense of the world by comparing and ordering objects by their attributes.

 Use concrete objects or pictures to

 show the actions or relationships in a

 problem such as counting, joining,

 separating, and comparing sets.

 Connect these actions to the meanings

 of the operations.

 REPRESENTATION MPS.RC.1 Explain ideas Engage in discourse and actions to

 & using precise and explain reasoning and select multiple

 COMMUNICATION contextually appropriate representations that are helpful to

 mathematical language, explore, model, and deepen

 tools, and models. understanding of mathematical

 concepts.

 Draw pictures, construct models, share

 verbal mathematical reasoning, and

 include numerals to represent quantities

 and equations in a variety of formats,

 compare whole numbers, and use

 shapes and spatial reasoning to model

 and explore geometric objects in their

-environments.

-STANDARD AREA INDICATOR INDICATOR INSIGHT CONNECTIONS MPS.C.1 Demonstrate a deep and flexible conceptual understanding of mathematical ideas, operations, and relationships while making real-world connections.
-Make connections applying counting and use the equal sign consistently and appropriately with real-world contexts.
-Explain how the number reached when counting on is a relationship between the quantity started from and the quantity added.
-Use precise language to describe why one quantity is fewer than, is more than, or is equal to (the same as) another and sort three-dimensional solid objects and two-dimensional shapes by different attributes (such as size or number of sides) and describe the attributes, using precise mathematical language.
-ANALYZE & JUSTIFY MPS.AJ.1 Use critical thinking skills to reason both abstractly and quantitatively.
-Listen to or read the explanations and logical arguments of others, decide whether they make sense, and ask questions to clarify or revise the arguments.
-Construct arguments using objects, drawings, diagrams, and actions.
-Make sense of correct solutions, even though solutions are not generalized or made formal.
-Investigate questions, gather, display, and/or identify similarities and differences in categorical data.
-STRUCTURE & PATTERNS MPS.SP.1 Identify and apply regularity in repeated reasoning to make generalizations.
-Recognize complex mathematical objects (including multi-digit numbers and shapes) and situations as being composed of multiple parts.
-Apply counting on, counting back, skip counting, and simple grouping strategies to combine or partition whole numbers.
-Continue shape patterns and number patterns based on ones, twos, fives, and tens.
+STANDARD AREA INDICATOR INDICATOR INSIGHT

+CONNECTIONS MPS.C.1 Demonstrate a Make connections applying counting

+deep and flexible and use the equal sign consistently and

+conceptual understanding appropriately with real-world contexts.

+of mathematical ideas, Explain how the number reached when

+operations, and counting on is a relationship between

+relationships while making the quantity started from and the

+real-world connections. quantity added.

+Use precise language to describe why

+one quantity is fewer than, is more

+than, or is equal to (the same as)

+another and sort three-dimensional

+solid objects and two-dimensional

+shapes by different attributes (such as

+size or number of sides) and describe

+the attributes, using precise

+mathematical language.

+ANALYZE & MPS.AJ.I Use critical Listen to or read the explanations and

+JUSTIFY thinking skills to reason logical arguments of others, decide

+both abstractly and whether they make sense, and ask

+quantitatively. questions to clarify or revise the

+arguments.

+Construct arguments using objects,

+drawings, diagrams, and actions.

+though colutions are not concerlized on

+though solutions are not generalized or

+Inde Iormai.

+investigate questions, gather, display,

+differences in categorical data

+STRUCTURE & MPS SP 1 Identify and Recognize complex mathematical

+PATTERNS apply regularity in objects (including multi-digit numbers

+repeated reasoning to make and shapes) and situations as being

+generalizations. composed of multiple parts.

+generalizations Apply counting on, counting back, skip

+counting, and simple grouping

+strategies to combine or partition whole

+numbers.

+Continue shape patterns and number

+patterns based on ones, twos, fives, and

+tens.

-hrough multiple representations.
+through multiple representations.
 Indicator Indicator Insight 1.DPSR.1.1 Sort pictures or objects into at Provide opportunities to sort pictures or least three categories (not to exceed ten items objects into given categories.
 In addition, in each category). students should classify by creating their own categories.
 1.DPSR.1.2 Create a survey question and Provide opportunities to create a survey collect data with up to three categories.
 Create question, then decide what data to collect, and tally charts, object graphs, and picture graphs from whom to collect it.
 Answer the with a single-unit scale to display the data. following questions: Who?
 What?
 When?
 Use the graph to answer questions and draw Where?
 Why?
 How? conclusions.
 Limit to one-step add-to, take- Tally charts, object graphs, and picture graphs from, and part-part-whole questions. are appropriate for first grade.
 Provide experiences with both horizontal and vertical graphs.